 - Soy milk (almond milk or oat milk)

 Strawberry banana smoothie protein: add a scoop of plant-based protein.

-To make this chocolate strawberry smoothie I recommend you to use frozen strawberries and frozen bananas, using frozen fruit will make your smoothies creamier as you don't need to add more water or ice cubes which tend to thin them up.
+To make this chocolate strawberry smoothie, I recommend you use frozen strawberries and frozen bananas; frozen fruit will make your smoothies creamier as you don't need to add more water or ice cubes, which tend to thin them up.

 Tip: if your blender is not too strong, you can freeze sliced fresh strawberries, so blending goes smoothly.

 Grind the dried oats and pumpkin seeds in the blender so it becomes a powder.
 This will make the smoothie turn out creamier.

 Then add all the ingredients into a high-speed blender and mix until creamy.
 Usually about 40 seconds.